 Return on Investment in construction project evaluation tells how much profit or value a project generates compared to its cost.
 According to a study by PMI, poor estimates can result in 28% of projects exceeding their budget.

-To calculate ROI, you need to take the estimated or actual income from a project and subtract the estimated or actual costs.
+To calculate ROI, you need to take a project’s estimated or actual income and subtract the estimated or actual costs.
 This way, you can assess whether the financial benefits outweigh the investment.

-Internal Rate of Return, as the name suggests, calculates your rate of return on a project while excluding external factors.
-A high IRR simply means the investment is more profitable, while a lower or negative value suggests the project is not worth the investment.
-Overall, IRR helps construction managers in evaluating the project viability.
+As the name suggests, the internal rate of return calculates the rate of return on a project while excluding external factors.
+A high IRR means the investment is more profitable, while a lower or negative value suggests the project is not worth the investment.
+Overall, IRR helps construction managers evaluate project viability.

 Net Present Value is actually the difference between the present value of cash inflows and the present value of cash outflows.
 Any score greater than zero means the NPV is good.
 Like IRR, NPV helps assess whether a project will generate enough value to justify its investment.

-Cost-benefit analysis is more of a systemized approach that is used to assess a project by comparing its benefits and costs with a certain project or policy.
+Cost-benefit analysis is a systemized approach to assessing a project by comparing its benefits and costs with a particular project or policy.
 Let’s take an example to understand it better.
-If the value of benefits is $45,000 and the cost of the project is $9,640, then the given benefit to cost ratio is $45,000/ $9,640 = 5:1, which means you can achieve a gross benefit of 5 for every dollar spent on this project.
+If the value of benefits is $45,000 and the project cost is $9,640, then the given benefit to cost ratio is $45,000/ $9,640 = 5:1, which means you can achieve a gross benefit of 5 for every dollar spent on this project.

 How does the QR code project evaluation form for construction prove helpful?